CentreForDigitalHumanities/parseport/README.md

 - `model_weights.pt` should be put in the root directory of the `spindle-server` project.
 It can be downloaded from _Yoda-link here_.
 - `aethel.pickle` contains the pre-parsed data for Æthel and should live at `parseport/backend/aethel_db/data`.
 You can find it in the zip archive [here](https://github.com/konstantinosKokos/aethel/tree/stable/data).
 - `standard.pickle` contains the pre-parsed corpus for the Minimalist Parser.
 It should be placed in the `vulcan-parseport/app` directory.
 You can download it from _Yoda-link here_.
+- `model.tar.gz` should be put in the root directory of the `mg-parser-server` project.
+It can be downloaded from _Yoda-link here_.

 This application can be run in both `production` and `development` mode.
 Either mode will start a network of seven containers.